The ULTIMATE Joint Care Guide For Elderly Dogs

-The easiest and most rewarding action an owner can take for their pet’s benefit is introducing a supplement in their diet.
-Our Joint Care Chews are the perfect addition to your pet’s daily food intake, as they are scientifically formulated to promote strength and flexibility.
-Choosing a supplement made from natural ingredients is crucial, as you wouldn’t want to expose your dog to harmful chemicals, and our chews are 100% natural and contain glucosamine, a well-known aid for painful joints.
+The easiest and most rewarding action an owner can take for their pet’s benefit is introducing a supplement to their diet.
+Choosing a supplement made from natural ingredients is crucial, as you wouldn’t want to expose your dog to harmful chemicals, so for aging dogs, choose 100% natural ingredients formulated by a reputable pet brand, and make sure they contain glucosamine; a well-known aid for painful joints.

-Tip: Dogs are creatures of habit, and they can be trained to recognize certain actions as a scheduled event.
-Offer your pet a Joint Care Chew right before or after an activity they like (such as playtime or a walk), and they will associate the chews with an exciting time of their day!
+Petlab Co.
+Pro Tip: Dogs are creatures of habit, and they can be trained to recognize certain actions as a scheduled event.
+Offer your pet your specialist doggy joint supplement right before or after an activity they like (such as playtime or a walk), and they will associate the chews with an exciting time of their day!

 One of the most overlooked factors in improving an older dog's joints is their environment!
 Have a think about everything physically around them – does it all work together to maximize their mobility and improve their joint health?
 When asked that question, many owners will discover they need to make some changes around the house.
 Here are a few areas that you can improve to give your dog the best possible chance of an active, joint-pain free future:

-Taking care of a senior dog requires extra time and attention, but it is definitely worth doing!
+Taking care of a senior dog requires extra time and attention!
 When dogs get older, they tend to experience behavioral changes, become more irritable, or lose the ability to do the things they used to love.
 Remember to show your elderly pet some love and attention by petting them more often, talking to them, and relaxing together.

 Dog massages are a lesser known way of both interacting with your dog while also providing it with pain relief.
 While there are professional dog therapists who are trained in the art of pet massaging, a better way to bond with your dog is to learn some tips and tricks yourself, and offer your canine buddy a relaxing massage to alleviate its pain, and increase their circulation, flexibility, and overall well being.

-Look, we get it – you’re really busy, and probably don’t have time for a lot of the above.
+Look, we get it – you’re really busy, and are wondering how you’re going to find time to implement the above.
 Here’s the thing though: your dog’s health won’t wait for you!
 The #1 regret amongst dog owners who’ve had a pup pass away was not taking enough care of their joints – and we don’t want you to have that same regret!